Street Tree Planting Plan

 In 2012, the Moreland Street Landscape Strategy 2012 (MSLS) was adopted by Council resolution.
 This was followed by the Urban Forest Strategy 2017-27 (DOC 20Mb) developed in 2016-17.

 The strategies argue that the strategic management of the street tree population requires an inventory with information on the risk, composition and condition of the existing trees and detail of potential planting locations across the municipality.

-Review of the Street Tree Plan
+Street Tree Plan

 Additional aims include:

 - Provide a long-term plan for future street tree planting and maintenance, which ensures a comprehensive and consistent approach to the improvement of Moreland's urban forest

 - Determine principles for prioritising street tree planting and maintenance across Moreland

 - Improve the knowledge base of Moreland's existing street trees and identify gaps in the coverage, tree population knowledge and data as well as identify plans required to address these gaps

 - Increase awareness and educate the community, developers and Council staff on the benefits and value of Moreland's urban forest, and

 - Complement other aligned organisational plans and strategies that support community, environment and economic wellbeing.